 I am a soft matter computational physics academic at the University of Surrey.
-My current research is in three areas: crystallisation, ‘paint drying’, and the biological physics of cells.
+My current research is in three areas: the biological physics of cells, crystallisation and ‘paint drying’.
 All three areas involve the out-of-equilibrium dynamics of molecules or particles in solution.
 The ‘paint drying’ work is with Joe Keddie.
 Drying emulsion paints are thin, initially liquid films, containing diffusing nanoparticles.
 In all three areas I try to develop simple models to help understand what is going on.

 For my publications, please take a look at my Google Scholar page.
 This contains links to pdfs of pretty much all of my published papers.

 To the right are excerpts and links to posts on my blog Chance & Necessity.
 You can take a look at those posts for what I am thinking about at the moment.

 I am currently supervising a PhD student who is one of 12 in the RAtionalising Membrane Protein crystallisation (RAMP) network, as well as co-supervising PhD students with Joe Keddie and Judy Lee (who is in Chemical & Process Engineering here).
 I am current group leader of the Soft Matter group in the Department of Physics.